 13.5-hp gas engine with closed-loop electronic fuel injection, standard brush guard, convertible rear seat.
 The top is $452 extra.

-EZGO Freedom series base golf cart comes with a 13.5-hp gas engine with closed-loop electronic fuel injection, hydraulic shock absorbers, and a fuel gauge.
+E-Z-GO golf cart Freedom gas series comes with a 13.5-hp gas engine with closed-loop electronic fuel injection, hydraulic shock absorbers, 4 seats, and a fuel gauge.

-EZGO Freedom series base golf cart comes with a 48-volt DC powertrain, hydraulic shock absorbers, and a state of charge meter.
+The E-Z-GO golf cart Freedom electric series comes with a 48-volt DC powertrain, hydraulic shock absorbers, 4 seats, and a state of charge meter.

 This Freedom model features a 72-volt AC powertrain, state of charge meter, standard LED headlights and turn signals, and custom 10″ Daytona wheels mounted on Loadstar tires.

 Freedom RXV Gas Golf Carts – Cost $8,099

 The Freedom RXV Personal Transport Vehicle Gas-powered golf cart price starts at $7,899, the electric models start at $7,799, and the zero maintenance lithium battery ELiTE models start at $9,699.

 Unique features of the E-Z-GO RXV are it’s welded steel frame with powder coating and a body is made of an injected molded TPO.
 The available color options are Almond, Black, Bright White, Ocean Grey, Electric Blue, Flame Red, Charcoal, Platinum, and Inferno Red.